Silent Supper of Remembrance

 Cost:

-We want this gathering to be accessible to everyone, regardless of financial means.
-To help cover the cost of materials and the energy that goes into hosting, we invite contributions on a sliding scale of $15–35.
+A sliding scale of $22–33.
 Choose the level that feels right for you, as your presence is the most important contribution.

 Honoring Traditions of Remembrance